-This note provides an overview of how places are allocated at state-funded mainstream schools in England, and how parents apply for places for their children.Jump to full report >>
+This briefing paper provides an overview of how places are allocated at state-funded mainstream schools in England.
+It covers appeals, and other options for parents and carers unhappy with their child's allocated school.Jump to full report >>

-Parents and carers in England can express preferences for particular schools; there’s no absolute right to choose a particular school, but if a school is undersubscribed – i.e., has fewer applicants than there are places available - any child that applies must usually be offered a place.
+Parents and carers in England can express preferences for particular schools.
+There’s no absolute right to choose a particular school, but if a school is undersubscribed – i.e., has fewer applicants than there are places available - any child that applies must usually be offered a place.

 Local authorities, voluntary agencies and charities can provide advice and guidance to parents about applying for state-funded schools.

-There can be differences in admission processes and the criteria used from school to school and area to area; this note is intended as a general guide only and parents should consult their home local authority for local information.
+There can be differences in admission processes and the admissions criteria used from school to school and area to area; this note is intended as a general guide only and parents should consult their home local authority for local information.

 Commons Briefing papers SN07147

-Authors: Nerys Roberts; Paul Bolton
+Authors: Nerys Roberts; Shadi Danechi